smidazai/scan_functional/supplementary.md

 - an Exponential $e(4)$

 with $i=1,\ldots,94$ and $t=1,\ldots,200$.
 The first 100 simulations are
-not kept to give time for the process to converge.
-For each combination shift/probabilistic, we consider different values of $c$.
+discarded to allow the process to converge.
+For each combination of shift and probabilistic method, we consider different values of
+$\alpha$.

 ``` r
 nobs <- nrow(Matcoord)